 The Sutter Memorial Archives collection includes the records of the second oldest Lutheran organization, the New York Ministerium, its successors and relatives, including the Steimle Synod.

-On October 15, 2005 the Archives made it move from the basement of the Krauth Memorial Library to the “Undercroft” of the new Brossman Center.
-It was an enormous undertaking for such a small non=profit organization.
-To help in the transition the Rev. Dr. Kim-Eric Williams a longtime member of the Board, was brought on staff part-time.
-It took two and one half years to move everything, organize the new Peterson Reference Library, paint the facility and bring out many treasures for the walls.
-At last on April 29, 2008 the new Archives Center was ready to be dedicated.
+On October 15, 2005, the Archives moved from the basement of the Krauth Memorial Library to the “Undercroft” of the new Brossman Center.
+It was an enormous undertaking for such a small non-profit organization.
+To help in the transition the Rev. Dr. Kim-Eric Williams, a longtime member of the Board, was brought on staff part-time.
+It took two and one half years to move everything, organize the new Peterson Reference Library, paint the facility, and bring out many treasures for the walls.
+At last on April 29, 2008, the new Archives Center was ready to be dedicated.
 Prayers of thanksgiving were many for having a suitable facility at long last.
 The generosity of many friends was remembered, especially Dr. Ivan and Thelma Hess, whose major gift made possible a very practical and space-saving movable system of electronic shelving.
 The next month, a very welcome addition to the Library, a computer center was dedicated in memory of Pastor Anna Kalandova.